lpacher/lae/fpga/practicum/15_jtag_tcl/README.md

 <br /><br />

-Since you are going to only issue Tcl commands in the _Hardware Manager_ for your trials you can simply run Vivado in Tcl mode as follows:
+Since you are going to mainly issue **Tcl commands interactively**  in the _Hardware Manager_, for your trials you can simply run Vivado in Tcl mode as follows:

 ```
 % vivado -mode tcl